-Package for building OpenCV 4.0.0-alpha including Python 3 bindings from the official sources.
+Package for building OpenCV 4.0.0 including Python 3 bindings from the official sources.

 Unofficial OpenCV builder for Python.